-As the transfer of the Trust Property did not qualify for derecognition, the basis swap derivatives have not been separately recognised on the balance sheet other than the accrued interest, which has been recognised as a component of the deemed loan.
+Given that the transfer of the mortgage loans did not satisfy the derecognition test, at entity level the basis swap derivatives have not been separately recognised on the balance sheet and only the accrued interest is recognised as a component of the amortised cost deemed loan.
+Recording these as separate instruments would result in multiple recognition of the same rights and obligations of the underlying mortgage cashflows originally recognised at CB Bank.